 - Messages (iMessage, SMS, and MMS)

-iTunes can also backup your iPhone files, but the difference between it and the iCloud, is that you have your information available on your computer.
-I tend to prefer this method, mainly because I’m old fashioned and I like to have my files, not just upload them on some server, but also because it can store much more information and I don’t need a Internet connection to do it.
-All you have to do is plug in your device, and as soon as it shows in your “Devices” menu, right click (or Control-click) and select “Back Up”.
+iTunes can also backup your iPhone files, but the difference between it and iCloud is that you have your information available on your computer.
+I tend to prefer this method, mainly because I’m old fashioned and I like to have my files, not just upload them on some server, but also because it can store much more information and I don’t need an Internet connection to do it.
+All you have to do is plug in your device, and as soon as it shows in your “Devices” menu, right-click (or Control-click) and select “Back Up.”

-This type of backup can save a great amount of information on your computer and you can easily restore it when you need.
+This type of backup can save a great amount of information on your computer, and you can easily restore it when you need it.
 All without any Data charges.
 For a more detailed list of what information is stored, check Apple’s official page for backup with iTunes.
 These are the main ways to backup your iPhone if you do not have Jailbreak.
-Although, you might find apps that backup and restore information, try not to trust them completely.
-Make a backup using them, but do make a backup with one of these methods also, you will never know when they could come in handy.
+Although you might find apps that back up and restore information, try not to trust them completely.
+Make a backup using them, but do make a backup with one of these methods also; you will never know when they could come in handy.

 PkgBackup App For Jailbroken iPhones

 If you have a Jailbroken iPhone, then Cydia can help you out.
 You can backup your settings and apps using the PkgBackup app.
 This app can be purchased from Cydia, and it offers a great backup solution.
 It’s very easy to use; all you have to do is hit “Backup” and then sync your iPhone with iTunes.
 A very quick way, but I still recommend making a full iTunes backup, just in case.